sharifmarat/lingo/README.md

 # Guess a word

 Insipred by bulls and cows, Lingo and wordle.

-The first version is in Dutch:
+Supports English and Dutch dictionaries.

 ![lingo-nl](misc/lingo-nl.png)